School Placement Basics

 Intern Substitute Certification

 Background: OSPI created the Intern Substitute Certificate to create an opportunity for districts to use student interns in the event their cooperating teacher is out during their student teaching quarter (this makes you eligible to sub ONLY for your cooperating teacher and ONLY during your student teaching quarter).
-UW Bothell School of Educational Studies will not accept or process the Intern Substitute Certificate before December 11, 2016.
+UW Bothell School of Educational Studies will not accept or process the Intern Substitute Certificate before mid December.

 After getting approval from both cooperating teacher and principal, notify Jon Howeiler of your intent to complete the online forms for the Intern Substitute Certificate on OSPI’s ‘E-Cert’ webpage.
 On or around the second week of winter quarter at UWB, he will then give approval in the ‘E-Cert’ system in your account in the Communication Log, or Comm Log and notify your school district of the approval on the university’s end.